nukleros/operator-builder/docs/markers.md

 ### Parent (required if Name is unspecified)

 The parent field in which you wish to substitute.
-Currently, only `metadata.name` is supported.
+Currently, only `metadata.name` and `metadata.namespace` are supported.
-This will allow you to use the parent name as a value in the child resource.
+This will allow you to use the parent name or namespace as a value in the child resource.

 Example: